Ren0xx/Rock-Paper-Scissors/README.md

 # odin-rock-paper-scissors
-Simple game only using console
+Simple game written in javascript.
+At this point we will only be using console, so no GUI yet